Storm damage in Kenosha County; residents cleaning up

 What's next:

-Forcing associated with an upper-level trough and strengthening low-level jet will support scattered showers and a few strong to severe thunderstorms late Friday into early Saturday, with hail as the primary hazard.
+An upper-level trough and strengthening low-level jet will support scattered showers and a few strong to severe thunderstorms late Friday into early Saturday, with hail as the primary hazard.
 Recent rainfall increases the risk for localized ponding, particularly in areas that have already seen higher totals.

 The Source: The information in this post was provided by the FOX6 Weather Experts, We Energies and the National Weather Service.